- About Us

 New features of the site include:

-*apps for mobile devices are now include
+*apps for mobile devices are now included

 *pointers to useful general software such as screen readers and voice recognition